shakfu/py-js/README.md

 - **Windows**: windows support was provided relatively recently, with currently all Python3 externals and also the `pktpy` projects building without issues on Windows.
 The only caveat is that as of this writing python3 externals are dynamically linked to the local Python3 `.dll` and are therefore not relocatable.
 One idea to overcome this constraint is to include the external's dependencies in the 'support' folder.
 This will hopefully be addressed in future iterations.
 The `pktpy` external, however, is fully portable and self-contained.

 The [Quickstart](#quickstart) section below covers general setup for all of the externals, and will get you up and running with the `py` and `pyjs` externals.
-The [Building Experimental Externals using Cmake](#building-experimental-externals-using-cmake) section provides additional info to build the other remaining externals, and the [Building self-contained Python3 Externals for Packages and Standalones](https://github.com/shakfu/py-js/tree/main/source/projects/py#building-self-contained-python3-externals-for-packages-and-standalones) section covers more advanced building and deployment scenarios for the `py` and `pyjs` externals with details about their many build variations available via a custom python-based build system which was specifically developed to cater for different scenerios of packaging and deploying the externals in Max packages and standalones.
+More details are provided in the [py] documentation section: the [Building Experimental Externals using Cmake](https://github.com/shakfu/py-js/tree/main/source/projects/py#building-experimental-externals-using-cmake) section provides additional info to build the other remaining externals, and the [Building self-contained Python3 Externals for Packages and Standalones](https://github.com/shakfu/py-js/tree/main/source/projects/py#building-self-contained-python3-externals-for-packages-and-standalones) section covers more advanced building and deployment scenarios for the `py` and `pyjs` externals with details about their many build variations available via a custom python-based build system which was specifically developed to cater for different scenerios of packaging and deploying the externals in Max packages and standalones.

 If you are interested in more detailed project-specific documentation, please refer to the links in the [Overview](#overview) section which link to respective project folders in the `py-js/source/projects` section.